smaciu/OCR/README.md

 ## Installing and Running

 To clone and run this application, you'll need [Git](https://git-scm.com) and [Python](https://www.python.org/downloads/) installed on your computer.
-From your command line:

 pdf_to_text.py accepts 3 arguments:
 - path to file: str
 - start_page: int [ptional]
 - end_page: int [optional]

-If start and end page are not selected then entire document is extracted.
+If start and end page argumenrs **are not selected**, entire document is extracted.

+From your command line:

 ```
 conda create --name ocr